 Avocados are not only delicious, they're super satisfying and help keep your body healthy too.
-You might be wondering about avocado nutrition, especially if you've heard they are high in fat.
-And while they are, it's the good kind of fat, plus the nutrition facts of an avocado are pretty impressive all around.
+You might be wondering about if avocados are healthy, especially if you've heard they are high in fat.
+And while they are, it's the good kind of fat, plus the nutrition facts of an avocado are pretty impressive all-around.

 Pictured recipe: Almost Chipotle's Guacamole